My Natural Labor & Delivery Story

 15:30 | Sonia is almost fully dilated and pushing commences

 I was almost 10cm, still on Gas and Air, back on the bed, and trying out different positions.
-This is when I really started to feel the peak of pain, the challenge, and the struggle to keep believing I could do this.
-I was strong enough and to keep trusting in my body.
+This is when I started to feel the peak of pain, the challenge, and the struggle to keep believing I could do this.
+I was strong enough to keep trusting in my body.
 I knew it knew what to do but it felt like it couldn’t do anymore.
 I turned to Ingimar and said ”I can’t do this.
 Maybe I should get an epidural or something, what else can they give me?”
-At that point the midwife said it’s too late, you’re 10cm, time to start pushing.
+At that point, the midwife said it’s too late, you’re 10cm, time to start pushing.

 I lay back on the bed, I couldn’t believe I was about to deliver our baby.
 This bump was a baby, a real person and we would meet her soon.
 But I was so naive to think that it would happen soon and I would just push a few times, and out she’d pop.

 I had no idea how to push, I just felt like I was doing it wrong.
 It wasn’t working.
 That sounds ridiculous but I hadn’t read up on it.
 The midwives were speaking Icelandic and Ingimar was doing his best to translate, help me, speak to them and keep calm.
-I was trying to stay calm, stay strong, stay in the zone but I didn’t know what was happening to my body or my baby, and if I was doing it right.
+I was trying to stay calm, stay strong, and stay in the zone but I didn’t know what was happening to my body or my baby, and if I was doing it right.
 I didn’t want to be lying down.
 I didn’t want to push yet, I didn’t feel ready.
 I took a deep breath, dug my chin down, and pushed and pushed and pushed.

-17:00 | We are crowning and Sonia touches her daughters head for the first time
+17:00 | We are crowning and Sonia touches her daughter’s head for the first time

 The midwife shift changed and we had a new midwife.
 I was now on a bed (where I didn’t want to be), with a new midwife and a husband who was not afraid of watching what was going on.
-I asked Ingimar to stay up at me, but then I did also keep asking him what he could see.
+I asked Ingimar to stay up at me, but then I also kept asking him what he could see.
 The poor guy.
 The midwife told me to put the Gas and Air down and just go with the contractions.
 I kept pushing.

 Finally, after countless pushes, Ingimar said he could see her head - we were crowning.
-The midwife kept telling us that our baby would be here in the next contraction and to puuuush, I did so for 2 long hours.
+The midwife kept telling us that our baby would be here in the next contraction and to push, I did so for 2 long hours.
 It was confusing, frustrating, exhausting - it took every muscle in my body.
 It took all of my remaining focus.
 It took everything we both had to give at that moment.
 I reached down to feel her head and her hair.
 I needed the motivation.
 Laying my head back on the bed, I looked up at the monitor and watched as a contraction started and I pushed with everything I had.

 They don’t call it the ‘Ring of Fire’ for nothing and it came as a shock with a side of panic to me, but once I knew what it was, I knew it wouldn’t be much longer before my baby was safely delivered.
 I let out an animal-like groan, Ingimar took my hand and said I’ll do it with you, we roared.
 We did this for 2 to 3 pushes - we were loud.

-The midwife said she needed to make a small cut to help baby, I had torn twice by this point so they gave me an episiotomy.
+The midwife said she needed to make a small cut to help the baby, I had torn twice by this point so they gave me an episiotomy.

 One push and her head was born, two contractions later, one push, and Mia was born.

-17:25 | Sonia is holding our beautiful baby girl in her arms (Dad gets skin to skin later)
+17:25 | Sonia is holding our beautiful baby girl in her arms (Dad gets skin-to-skin later)

 I plan to follow up on this blog post with a Postpartum, 4th Trimester, recovery story, and other related blog posts (and videos too but let’s not get ahead of ourselves).
-I have kept my labor & delivery story as honest and positive as possible, after all, it was a very positive experience and one I want to record and look back on but this doesn’t mean that it went without problems.
+I have kept my labour & delivery story as honest and positive as possible, after all, it was a very positive experience and one I want to record and look back on but this doesn’t mean that it went without problems.
 I was left with some serious tears and an episiotomy to heal and I feel it is important to talk about that too.

 If you have any questions or tips/advice you want to share, please comment below as I feel it is very important to be open and honest in talking about your experience with childbirth.
 Please keep comments supportive and kind.